 A large aviary is necessary for flight assessment and building fitness.
-(The video shows the final stage of the rehabilitation of tawny owlets, in a purpose-built flight aviary.)
+The video shows the final stage of the rehabilitation of tawny owlets, in a purpose-built flight aviary.
+(Click image to play.)

 Is the animal fit to undergo rehabilitation?
 If so, what are the next steps?